 What is HIV/AIDS?

 HIV stands for human immunodeficiency virus.
 HIV attacks and destroys the infection-fighting T cells or CD4 cells of the immune system.
 The loss of CD4 cells makes it difficult for the immune system to fight infections.
-(The CD4 count of a healthy person ranges from 500 to 1,200 cells/mm3.)
+(The CD4 count of a person not living with HIV ranges from 500 to 1,200 cells/mm3.)
 AIDS stands for acquired immunodeficiency syndrome and is the most advanced stage of HIV infection.

 HIV attacks your T cells and then uses them to make copies of itself.

 How is HIV transmitted?